 Students must complete either three activities courses or one activity course and HLP 2081.
 Physical Education activities courses are not applied toward the student's academic hours.
-If the student elects to take HLP 2081, Health and Wellness, he may include that course in the 36 hours of General Education requirements.
-(Students over 25 or veterans exempted).
+If the student elects to take HLP 2081 (Health and Wellness), he may include that course in the total academic hours.
+(Students over 25 or veterans are exempted.)